Manuel Reuter

-He also won the Interserie in 1992 in a Kremer K7 and the Deutsche Tourenwagen Meisterschaft/ITC in 1996 for Opel in an Opel Calibra V6.
+Reuter also won the Interserie in 1992 in a Kremer K7 and the Deutsche Tourenwagen Meisterschaft/ITC in 1996 for Opel in an Opel Calibra V6.

 Reuter continued to race in the Super Tourenwagen Cup for Opel.

-When Opel retired from the Deutsche Tourenwagen Masters after 2005, he also retired.
+When Opel retired from the Deutsche Tourenwagen Masters after 2005, Reuter also retired.
 He acted as a commentator for the DTM on German television channel Das Erste from 2007 to 2013.